kimD0ngjun/kimD0ngjun/README.md

 <br />

-My name is Jun😊 I've come across development as a back-end, front-end, and I want to expand my reach to artificial intelligence fields.
+My name is Jun😊 I've come across development as back-end, front-end, and I want to expand my reach to artificial intelligence fields.
 I enjoy drinking alone, but I don't drink often🍺 and it's just a means of contemplation.
 Sometimes I write down and consider it📝, or I play the piano🎹

 Sometimes GitHub is quiet, maybe it's because I forgot to upload the repository...😅 I'm so into my own projects while eating late-night snacks (probably chicken🍗).
 It's been so long since my days and nights changed, and my insomnia still doesn't get better.